Headless computer

 A headless computer is a computer system or device that has been configured to operate without a monitor (the missing "head"), keyboard, and mouse.
 A headless system is typically controlled over a network connection, although some headless system devices require a serial connection to be made over RS-232 for administration of the device.
 Headless operation of a server is typically employed to reduce operating costs.

 PC BIOS limitations

-During bootup, some (especially older) PC BIOS versions will wait indefinitely for a user to press a key before proceeding.
-If some basic device, such as a video card or keyboard, are not installed or connected, this could effectively halt an unattended system.
+During bootup, some (especially older) PC BIOS versions will wait indefinitely for a user to press a key before proceeding if a basic device, such as a video card or keyboard, is not installed or connected.
+This could effectively halt an unattended system.

 On more modern systems, the BIOS factory setting will typically be configured to behave this way as well, but this setting can be changed with a BIOS setup utility to proceed without user intervention.

 Even in cases where a system has been set up to be managed remotely, a local keyboard and video card may still be needed from time to time; for example, to diagnose boot problems that occur before a remote access application is initialized.